pychthonic/widgets-django-rest-api/README.md

 When building the docker image, the tests in widgets/tests.py will run, and if any tests fail, the build will fail.

-To run the tests, activate a virtual envirnment and run them like so:
+To run the tests outside of docker, activate a virtual envirnment and do this:

 ```
 python3 -m venv venv